JoeABR/DigitalDesign/Comb/Comb.md

-# Welcome to Combinational par of DigitalDesign
+# Combinational
-This part of repos
+This part of the repository is intended for purely or mainly combinational logic circuits with different design implementation in VHDL, Verilog and SystemVerilog